Use These Free Stopover Perks to See More in One Trip

 Singapore

-If your layover doesn’t align nicely with the free tour hours, you can try this public bus tour of Singapore for US$2 instead.
+If your layover doesn’t align nicely with the free stopover tour hours, you can try this public bus tour of Singapore for US$2 instead.

 Free stopover in Singapore